 I communicate information by using my technical knowledge to set up a fast and secure website, by using my design knowledge to make it look appealing so that people will stick around to be communicated to, and I communicate information to the website’s visitors effectively by structuring the content clearly and concisely so that they can easily find what they want.

-You need to spend the time working on this because you are a complex human being – we all are!
+You need to spend the time working on this because you are a complex human being - we all are!
 If we all knew what we liked and disliked, what we wanted to do as a career, the world would be a much simpler place.
-But we don’t, so we have to put the work in.
+But we don't, so we have to put the work in.
 You literally need to pick up a pen and start writing.
 Your brain is a system, and to make an accurate decision, a system needs more useful information.
+So when you are done writing, you need to add more information to your decision making system by going out into the real world and actually doing the things you are considering doing as a career

 If your list doesn't contain anything that you would consider a business skill, or a sellable skill, check again or ask someone to look at it - there are multiple ways to turn any given skill into something you can sell.
 Consider being a musician.
 You can